litho9/litho9.github.io/docs/zzz-char-export.md

 ::: warning BLENDER VERSION
 The script was made to work with Blender 4.3.
 There's no guarantee it will work on previous versions.
 :::

+The whole thing is like 30 lines, but there's a lot of stuff in each of them.
+The rest of this page will attempt to describe what it does.

 ## The formats